Yonaguska: Cooperation with U.S. military

+Views on Christianity
-The missionary Samuel Goodenough worked with Elias Boudinot to translate and print the Gospel of St Matthew in Cherokee.
-Yonaguska insisted on hearing it read to him before allowing its circulation.
-He reportedly said about the gospel:

-Well, it seems a good book - strange that the white people are no better, after having had it so long.

-Yonaguska approved the distribution of the scriptures to his people.
+The missionary Samuel Goodenough worked with Elias Boudinot to translate and print the Gospel of Matthew in Cherokee using the Cherokee syllabary.
+Yonaguska insisted on hearing it read to him before allowing its circulation among his people.
+He reportedly commented: "Well, it seems a good book—strange that the white people are no better, after having had it so long."
+Despite this observation, Yonaguska approved distribution of the scriptures to his people.

-Eastern Band of Cherokee Indians

-The treaties of 1817 and 1819 with the federal government reduced the territory of the Cherokee Nation in North Carolina, as they gave up land to European-American settlers.
-In 1824 Yonaguska gathered the remaining Cherokee outside the new boundaries.

-They settled together at Soco Creek on lands purchased for them by his adopted son, Will Thomas, as the Cherokee, at that time, were not allowed to buy land outside their nation.
-Although adopted as Yonaguska's son, Thomas was still considered "white" under the law and could legally buy land; he could also allow the Cherokee to live on "his" property.
-Purchased for the use of the Cherokee, his land was the basis of Qualla Boundary.
-It is now the territory of the Eastern Band of Cherokee Indians, a federally recognized tribe.

-Death
+Death and succession

-Shortly before his death in April 1839, Yonaguska was carried into the town house at Soco, where he gave a last talk to his people.
-The old man commended Thomas to them as their chief and warned them against ever leaving their own country.
-Wrapping his blanket around him, he quietly lay back and died.

-Yonaguska was buried beside Soco Creek, about a mile below the old Macedonia mission, with a mound of stones to mark the spot.
+Shortly before his death in April 1839, Yonaguska was carried into the townhouse at Soco, where he gave a final address.
+He warned his people against ever leaving their homeland.
+Wrapping his blanket around him, he quietly lay back and died at approximately 75 to 80 years of age.
+Yonaguska was buried beside Soco Creek, about a mile below the old Macedonia mission, marked by a mound of stones.

+The question of succession was disputed.
+While Yonaguska reportedly commended Thomas to his people, Salonitah (also known as Flying Squirrel), who was married to Yonaguska's daughter Sally, also claimed leadership.
+Officially, Salonitah is recognized as the second Principal Chief of the Eastern Band of Cherokee Indians.

+Family

+Yonaguska was probably one of the last Cherokee leaders to practice polygamy.
+He was survived by two wives and many children.